nightscout/Trio/FAQ.md

 # FAQ

-## How to get the Medtronic pump ready?
+## fffHow to get the Medtronic pump ready?

 - Set your temporary basal to units (not percents!).
 - Turn on the remote control with any ID (for example 00000).